olaide-5688/Search-Engine-Optimization-Portfolio-/outreach/01-security-services.md

 **Subject:** A Few Ideas To Help More Customers Find You

-Hi [Business] team,
+Hi 247 Security Solutions team,

-I noticed you count [notable client type] among your clients.
+I noticed you count places of worship, including Brighton and Hove Synagogues, among your clients.
 That's not an easy kind of trust to earn, and it says a lot about your track record.

 I also spent a little time looking through your website.
 Overall it looks professional, but I noticed a few things that could be making it harder for visitors to become customers: